bstachmann/git-workshop/markdown-git-uebungen/loesung-repository-klonen-en.md

 ---
 ## Solution to Step 0 - START

-## Solution to Step 1 - Klon durchführen
+## Solution to Step 1 - Perform clone

-Erstelle einen Klon von `myfirstrepo` mit dem Namen `myfirstclone`.
+Create a clone of `myfirstrepo` named `myfirstclone`.

 <pre><code>$ <b>git clone myfirstrepo myfirstclone</b><br><br>Cloning into 'myfirstclone'...<br>done.<br><br></code></pre>

-## Solution to Step 2 - Klon untersuchen
+## Solution to Step 2 - Examine clone

-Schaue die Commits an und
+Look at the commits and
-zeige den Origin des Klons `myfirstclone`.
+show the origin of the clone `myfirstclone`.
-`origin` steht in der Regel für jenes Repository, von dem geklont wurde.
+`origin` usually stands for the repository from which it was cloned.
-Zeige dann den Status.
+Then show the status.

 <pre><code>$ <b>cd myfirstclone</b><br><br><br></code></pre>